andrewginns/agents-mcp-usage/agents_mcp_usage/multi_mcp/README.md

 ```

 Key features:
-- Connects to multiple specialized MCP servers simultaneously
+- Connects to multiple specialised MCP servers simultaneously
-- Organizes tools and resources by domain
+- Organises tools and resources by domain
 - Shows how to coordinate between different MCP servers
 - Includes Logfire instrumentation for comprehensive tracing